Batmobile (band): Music style and influences

-The band originally started out playing covers of early American rockabilly and rock n' roll.
-The band wasn't originally interested in playing psychobilly music.
-The band was disinterested in rockabilly given the "boring and corny rockabilly bands" that were performing in the Netherlands in the 1980s.
-Eventually, the band took their love for early American rockabilly and blended with punk after experimenting at a concert.
+The band originally started out playing covers of early American rockabilly and rock and roll, and were initially disinterested in playing psychobilly, because of the bands that were performing this style in the Netherlands in the 1980s, which Batmobile deemed to be "boring and corny".
+Later, the band took their love for early American rockabilly and blended with punk after experimenting at a concert.

 Singer and guitarist Jeroen Haamers is the lead songwriter.
 It takes him between "two minutes..to two days," to write a song, and that "Inspiration comes at the weirdest times..in bed, on the toilet, or in the shower."
 The band attempts to bring a new sound to each album they record.
 They often produce their own albums, with each band member producing a certain number of songs on each record.